 Although 9 feet is the standard height for ceilings, there are many different types of specialty ceilings, which often depart from the average ceiling height.

 Also known as recessed ceilings, these ceilings, designed to create depth and openness, feature an inner portion that’s set higher than the ceiling’s border.
 So, for example, if the perimeter is 9 feet high and flat, the central section will be about 10 feet high (standard dimensions for a tray ceiling).
+For more read: The Different Types of Ceiling Texture and Ceiling Finishes You Should Know

 You can build coffered ceilings to provide an illusion of depth like tray ceilings.
 Originating in ancient Greece, this kind of ceiling can be found in large public buildings and large houses.
 To achieve this impressive look, you need to have a minimum ceiling height of 9 feet, preferably 10 feet.
 This type of ceiling uses beams (usually faux beams, though sometimes actual beams are used) to make geometric shapes.
 Most of the time, these shapes are squares or rectangles, adding variation to the room.